free5ty1e/primestationone/README.md

 https://github.com/free5ty1e/primestationone-estheme

 ## NOTE:
 primeStationOne images / installations older than v0.951alpha can not be automatically updated to the latest by simply running the quick update script.
-They must run the following commands to purge and recreate the git repository, since it has been recreated on GitHub for v0.951alpha and later (This is also the same command sequence one should use to install the PrimeStation One over top of a fresh vanilla RetroPie image):
+They must run the following commands to purge and recreate the git repository, since it has been recreated on GitHub for v0.951alpha and later (This is also the same command sequence one should use to install the PrimeStation One over top of a fresh vanilla RetroPie image.
+It is all in one line so it is easy to copy / paste into a terminal window SSH session):
 ```
-rm -rf ~/primestationone && pushd ~ && git clone https://github.com/free5ty1e/primestationone.git && popd && ~/primestationone/bin/installPrimeStationOneFiles.sh && quickResetPrimestationOne.sh && installMegaTools.sh
+rm -rf ~/primestationone && pushd ~ && git clone https://github.com/free5ty1e/primestationone.git && popd && ~/primestationone/bin/installPrimeStationOneFiles.sh && quickResetPrimestationOne.sh && installMegaTools.sh && sudo service dphys-swapfile stop && sudo rm /var/swap && installDescent1and2.sh && upgrade2gMinPrimestationToFull.sh
 ```

 ADDITIONALLY, with v0.951alpha comes the decoupling of the primestationone theme from the repo.
 The theme will be available separately in the same share as the PrimeStationOne image (below).
 The theme no longer overwrites the Simple theme, there is a Primestation theme to select in the EmulationStation menu now.
 Using the above command sequence, you will end up with the Primestation One theme installed and selected.